-The Supervisor, E&RP has been designated as the EMS Management Representative.
-This person's roles, responsibilities, and authority are documented in this EMS Manual, in GBP-ENV-11, Environmental Management Review, GBP-ENV-09, Environmental Aspects Identification, GBP-ENV-13, Environmental Performance Measurement, and in GBP-ENV-15, Pollution Prevention Program Description.
+EMS REQUIREMENT RELEVANT PROCEDURES, ETC. Top management shall appoint a specific management representative(s) who, irrespective of other responsibilities, shall have defined roles, responsibilities and authority for: The Manager, E&RP has been designated as the EMS Management Representative.
+This person's roles, responsibilities, and authority are documented in this EMS Manual, in GBP-ENV-11, Environmental Management Review, GBP-ENV-09. ensuring that the EMS is established, implemented, and maintained in accordance with this model; and reporting to top management on the performance of the EMS for review, including recommendations for improvement.
+Environmental Aspects Identification, GBP-ENV- 13, Environmental Performance Measurement, and in GBP-ENV-15, Pollution Prevention Program Description.